Prospect Point (horse)

-Prospect Point (March 4, 1978 – September 23, 2016) was one of the longest lived Thoroughbred on record.
-He lived to the age of 38 years and 203 days before dying on 23 September 2016.
+Prospect Point (March 4, 1978 – September 23, 2016) was one of the longest lived Thoroughbreds on record.
+He lived to the age of 38 years and 203 days before dying on September 23, 2016.

-Background and Family
+Background and family

 Prospect Point was bred in Kentucky by Forest Retreat Farms and Lloyd I. Miller.
 He was sired by First Dawn, an unraced minor stallion bred by the great Ogden Phipps.
 His paternal granddam, Lovely Morning, was a half sister to American Champion Two-Year-Old Male Horses and Grade I winners Successor and Bold Lad.
 His damsire, Tronado, was an Argentinean bred who won graded stakes in both the United States and Argentina, most notably winning the Donn Handicap and Arlington Handicap.

 During his racing career, Prospect Point was owned by Claudie M. Godsey, who also trained him.
 Godsey still trains horses as of 2017.

 Racing career

 In a racing career of five years, Prospect Park started 72 times, winning 7 races, finishing second in 8, and finishing third in 10.
 He collected $28,553 in earnings.

 Though he raced primarily at Ellis Park, he also raced at Churchill Downs, Keeneland, Waterford Park (now Mountaineer Park), and Latonia Park (now Turfway Park).
 He never contested a stakes race or handicap.

-Prospect Point broke his maiden on February 24, 1981 in a maiden claiming race.
+Prospect Point broke his maiden on February 24, 1981, in a maiden claiming race.
 The race was his 9th start.
 His last win came on August 21, 1984, at Ellis Park, in a claiming race.
-He last raced on July 10, 1985 in the fifth race at Waterford Park, a $1,500 claiming race, in which he finished 11th.
+He last raced on July 10, 1985, in the fifth race at Waterford Park, a $1,500 claiming race, in which he finished 11th.

 He was retired some point after 1985.